luizakuze/Cursos/intro-machine-learning/06-random-forests.md

 # Random Forests

+_A random forest is a meta estimator that fits a number of decision tree regressors on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting._

 - Ends the problem of underfitting and overfitting.
-- **Concept**: Uses many trees, and it makes a prediction by averaging the predictions of each component tree.
+- Uses many trees, and it makes a prediction by averaging the predictions of each component tree.

 ## Pros and cons